CatWiz/Final-Task-EPAM/README.md

 ## Setup

 This project uses appsettings.json for configuration.
-To override settings locally, an appsettings.local.json may be used.
+You can override settings locally using an `appsettings.local.json` file in project's root directory (`<root>/Final Task/`).

 This project uses [Selenium Grid](https://www.selenium.dev/documentation/grid/getting_started/) to run tests in parallel.
 In order to run the project, a URL to an active Selenium server must be specified in appsettings.
 By default, it tries to connect to `http://localhost:4444`, which is the default URL for a local Selenium Grid instance.

-Logs output path may also be specified in appsettings.json.
-By default, logs are written to the `Logs` directory in current directory, which is usually in `bin\Debug\net9.0\`.
+Logs output path and verbosity can also be specified in appsettings.json.
+By default, logs are written to the `Logs` directory within the current directory, which is usually in `bin\Debug\net9.0\`.
+Verbosity level can be set to any of the [Serilog's verbosity levels](https://github.com/serilog/serilog/wiki/Configuration-Basics#minimum-level).

 Example config file:
 ```json